sosw/sosw/docs/installation.rst

 The following Guide assumes that you are running these comands from some machine using either Key or Role with permissions to control IAM, Lambda, CloudWatch, DynamoDB (and probably something else will come).

-.. warning:: Do not run this in Production environment unless you completely understand what is going on!
+.. warning:: Do not run this in Production AWS Account unless you completely understand what is going on!

 The following commands are tested on a fresh EC2 instance running on default Amazon Linux 2 AMI.